streamnsight/oke-langfuse/README.md

 - Option to install a monitoring stack based on Prometheus and Grafana

 ## Getting started with Langfuse on OKE
-The Operator is deployed in the cluster, and offers two modes of operation:

 ## Use the Terraform template